mmistakes/minimal-mistakes/_drafts/2023-06-30-kotlin-context-receivers.md

 }
 ```

-To use the `JobController` class, we need to provide the three contexts it requires.
+To use the `JobController` class, we must provide the three required contexts.
 We can do it using the `with` scope function, as we previously did:

 ```kotlin
 suspend fun main() {